MrCorndog-88/Sain-Presets/README.md

 Medium is similar in difficulty to I like pain and Hard is similar to Death Wish but with modifications to hearing and vision to make it more realistic and fair.

 **Please note, the AI inside HEADLESS versions are NOT performance limited and the AI in the SPT version are performance limited.
-If you want to save fps use SPT versions as this is the only differejce between them.**
+If you want to save fps use SPT versions as this is the only difference between them.**

 Please choose the right build for your specs, generally SPT versions are better for most people as it limits AI that are far away.